Wednesday, February 20, 2008 by Mistlee

 Hollywood legend Robert Redford is also in Barcelona where he'll headline at Mobile Backstage, a special one day mobile entertainment conference tomorrow:

 [...]
 Redford will participate in a keynote interview, which among other topics will explore the potential of mobile - the '4th screen' - as a medium for independent filmmakers to reach new audiences on a global basis.
+Another thought from Rossellini that really sums up a big part of what's coming from a content point of view:

+Think of the small screen as a new canvas; you can design films made for it.
 Short films in particular, ideal for the media snacking approach increasingly common as people juggle multiple things at once in that constant battle to balance time.

 And think of the success studios like Pixar is having with its short movies from iTunes that you can buy for viewing on your iPod.